-Romance #1: Soma and Eita reconnect as friends, where Eita learns Soma has a thing for Morikawa - a member of the band.
-Morikawa caught his eye when playing at a baseball game, and he remembered her trumpet playing, as if she were cheering him on.
-It's quirky, but works wonderfully in an anime-ish kind of way.
+Romance #1: Soma has a thing for Morikawa, a member of the band.
+Morikawa caught his eye when playing at a baseball game and he remembers her trumpet playing, as if she were cheering him on.
+It's quirky but works wonderfully in an anime-ish kind of way.
 Soma is a bit extroverted, which contrasts with Morikawa's reserved nature.
 She doesn't reject him since she has no reason to, yet isn't particularly interested in him since he's really not her type.
 Her younger bothers join them on a date and it turns out they adore Soma.
 Over time she begins to appreciate things about him hidden beneath his exterior.
 I won't get into more details, but this relationship evolves in a great story between the two with some good twists and turns.

 Romance #2: I guess you could say Eita is the main character, and therefore making Mio the primary love interest.
 At first Eita seems to be over Mio, but he's not quite certain either.
 This leaves him in a bind because he knows Mio's interested in Soma - or at least she was years ago.
 Now this kind of works because Mio is a bit mysterious as to what her feelings are, which gets less and less clear as things go on.
 I won't get into spoilers here, but looking back on it; being mysterious is about all she has going for her.
 I liked how they were so hard core into studying for university exams.
 Many shows gloss over that, but Just Because portrays that incredible pressure on students quite well.